Alystrasz/Alystrasz.Parkour/README.md

 Map configuration (*i.e.* coordinates of all entities, including start/finish lines, checkpoints and ziplines) is fetched from the [Parkour API](https://github.com/Alystrasz/parkour-api).

-To locally create a new parkour route, you can make your local server load map configuration from a local JSON file instead by setting the `parkour_use_local_config` configuration variable to 1.
+To locally create a new parkour route, you can make your local server load map configuration from a local JSON file instead by setting the `parkour_use_local_config` configuration variable to 1; a configuration example file can be found [here](./map_config_sample.json).